MAPP 04.01.03 Section VII Item N - Advertisements

 In addition to the style guideline and logo usage, the brand review team will also look for:

 - Design flaws (i.e. blurry images, disproportion, etc.)

 - Solicitation of funds.
 All communications that infer monetary exchange must be assigned an Appeal Code through the Office of Annual Giving.
 This includes events with a ticket price.
 The brand review team confirms there is a code.

 - President's image.
-The ad approval team facilitiates these approvals through her office, which increases the length of approval time.
+The UH brand review team facilitiates these approvals through her office, which increases the length of approval time.

 The University of Houston name, logos, marks and other branding elements cannot be used in the promotion of tobacco products, alcoholic beverages, or firearms/firecrackers.